Compression, Impact and Hot Rebound Flows from Coronal Rain Downflows

 \section{Methodology}

 To analyse the coronal rain event, we traced its trajectory with a series of 10 coordinates.
-Using those 10 coordinates, we generated a cubic spline interpolation, denoted as the `original spline' (in white) in Figures \ref{fig:171_sub_fov} and \ref{fig:hri_sub_fov}.
-As a single cubic spline did not capture the entirety of the coronal rain shower, we constructed multiple cubic splines and systematically shifted them along the $x$-axis relative to the original cubic spline as shown in Figures \ref{fig:hri_sub_fov} and \ref{fig:171_sub_fov}.
+Using those 10 coordinates, we generated a cubic spline interpolation, denoted as the `original spline' (in white) in Figures \ref{fig:171_sub_fov} and \ref{fig:hri_sub_fov}. {This is also shown in Fig.~\ref{fig:6_wavelengths} where the original spline is plotted for each wavelength.} As a single cubic spline did not capture the entirety of the coronal rain shower, we constructed multiple cubic splines and systematically shifted them along the $x$-axis relative to the original cubic spline as shown in Figures \ref{fig:hri_sub_fov} and \ref{fig:171_sub_fov}.
 The notation spline$\pm x$ is a shift of the original spline by $x$ pixels in the $x$-axis, created to capture the extent of the rain shower fully.
 Furthermore, the width of the rain clump is larger than one cubic spline, hence the need for multiple splines.
 This methodology was applied consistently in AIA, \hrieuv and SJI~1400~\AA.

 For AIA, the coronal rain path was first identified in 171~\AA\, with the same cubic spline process previously explained.
 We then applied these same coordinates across all AIA wavelengths.
 The cubic splines depicted in Figures \ref{fig:171_sub_fov} and \ref{fig:hri_sub_fov} show the only region of the coronal loop where the coronal rain is observed.
 We then interpolated the intensity values along the cubic splines across all images to create the time-distance diagrams.